Regulation and Frontier Housing Supply: Identification

-In perfectly competitive unregulated markets, buildings would never be observed at heights where there are economies of scale as building at or beyond MES would always be more profitable.
+In perfectly competitive unregulated markets, firms never construct buildings at heights where there are economies of scale as building at heights at or above MES would always be more profitable.
 However, under regulation, suppliers might build at heights below the frontier's MES.
 Minimum price at such heights could not correspond to frontier supply.
 Rather, the minimum price identifies frontier average cost, under conditions shown below.

-Figure \ref{figACMC} shows the textbook example of a U-shaped frontier average cost curve, along with its associated marginal cost curve.
+Figure \ref{fig:ACMC} shows the textbook example of a U-shaped frontier average cost curve, along with its associated marginal cost curve.
 For simplicity, we present continuous curves.
-The frontier supply function maps prices below minimum AC to height equal zero (i.e., the land is left undeveloped) and maps prices above the minimum AC to the inverse MC (the red curve in Figure \ref{figACMC}).
+The frontier supply function maps prices below minimum AC to height equal zero (i.e., the land is left undeveloped) and maps prices above the minimum AC to the inverse MC (the red curve in Figure \ref{fig:ACMC}).
 At price equal to minimum AC, suppliers are indifferent between leaving the land undeveloped and building at MES.
-Thus an equilibrium where the parcel-level housing quantity demanded at minimum AC falls short of MES involves price equal to minimum AC, with some parcels left undeveloped and the remainder developed to height MES, with their shares such that the market clears.
-An equilibrium where the quantity demanded at minimum AC exceeds MES entails an above minimum AC price and construction on every parcel at a common height above MES.
+Thus an equilibrium where the parcel-level housing quantity demanded at minimum AC falls short of MES involves price equal to minimum AC, with some parcels left undeveloped and the remainder developed to height MES, with their shares such that the market clears.\footnote{Consider the general perfectly competitive analysis for identical firms with U-shaped AC curves of mass $N$.
+Then the industry supply curve is vertical at zero for price below minimum AC, horizontal from zero to $N \times MES$ at price equal to minimum AC and $N \times MC^{-1}(P)$ for price $P>\min AC$).
+If industry demand intercepts industry supply on the horizontal segment, i.e., $P(0) > \min AC > P(N \times MES)$, for inverse demand $P(\cdot)$, firms are indifferent between producing or not.
+Equilibrium entails some firms producing at $MES$ and some not producing.} An equilibrium where the quantity demanded at minimum AC exceeds MES entails an above minimum AC price and construction on every parcel at a common height above MES.